William Henry Butler (1790–1865)

 Mayor of Oxford, January–October 1836

-William Henry Butler (1790–1865) was born on 24 February 1790.
+William Henry Butler was born in Oxford on 24 February 1790.
 He was the ninth of the ten children of James and Jane Butler (née Slatter), of All Saints parish in Oxford.
 Both his parents were born in Oxford: his father James Butler was baptised at All Saints Church on 10 October 1750, and Jane Slatter at St Peter-in-the-East Church on on 2 February 1756.

 Butler’s parents were married at St Martin in the Fields in Westminster on 1 October 1776 and had fourteen children: